 The outbreak of coronavirus disease 2019 (COVID-19) brought about an unprecedented global threat to public health.
 Providence has been at the forefront of COVID-19 treatment and research in the United States since the nation’s first confirmed case was treated successfully at Providence Regional Medical Center Everett in Washington.
 Shortly afterward, sites across our family of organizations opened COVID-19 treatment and research trials to offer patients access to investigational therapies.

 At Providence Cancer Institute, our Mission to care for the poor and vulnerable compels us to join the worldwide fight against COVID-19.
 With expertise in immunotherapy and clinical research, our investigators were among the first in the nation, and the first in Oregon, to offer antibody testing for health care workers.
-Our immunologists swiftly applied expertise in cancer vaccines to testing a vaccine for COVID-19.
-And through collaboration with Providence Infectious Disease and Internal Medicine doctors, our Clinical Research office quickly launched studies of remdesivir and other investigational therapies for patients with COVID-19.
+Our immunologists swiftly applied expertise in cancer vaccines to testing a vaccine for COVID-19 and studying the presence of antibodies to COVID-19 in breast milk following vaccination.
+In collaboration with Providence Infectious Disease and Internal Medicine doctors, our Clinical Research office quickly launched studies of remdesivir and other investigational therapies for patients with COVID-19.

 COVID-19 vaccine trial supported by National Institutes of Health